uber/RIBs/android/tutorials/tutorial1/README.md

 }
 ```

+Strictly speaking presenter interfaces like this don't need to be used.
+You could just directly call your view from your interactor.
+In practice we've found this causes a cleaner seperation between views and interactors, for psychological reasons.

 > **Note** RIBs aren't opinionated about whether you pass data from your view to your interactor via Rx or listener interfaces.
 Both have a variety of tradeoffs.
 For example one makes swapping views for a given interactor safer while one makes swapping interactors for a given view easier.
 One incurs less overhead.
 Which you find easier to test is subjective.

 Inside LoggedOutInteractor, observe the LoggedOutPresenter and log its output.